Jelled1st/AdvancedTools/README.md

               		// implemented which will keep the AI from searching deeper than said depth.

 AlphaBetaPruning  	// Alpha Beta pruning. gets the best move the same way as minimax.
 However, if a node is unnecessary to
-		 	'calculate' it will skip that node, making it faster
+		 	// 'calculate' it will skip that node, making it faster

+Alpha			// Combination of Alpha Beta pruning and monte carlo for a relatively fast and good result